wingedkiwi/ubuntu-baseimage/README.md

   * Naturally services/daemons depend on each other. _phusion/baseimage-docker_ starts and stops all daemons at the same time causing unpredictable behavior and failure.
   * _phusion/baseimage-docker_ executes the user provided command without knowing if the required services/daemons are up and running.

-This image solves the above problems using an [Automated Build](https://hub.docker.com/r/wingedkiwi/baseimage-docker/) and a predictable boot and shutdown mechanism.
+_ubuntu-baseimage_ solves the above problems using an [Automated Build](https://hub.docker.com/r/wingedkiwi/ubuntu-baseimage/) and a predictable boot and shutdown mechanism.

-## Using baseimage-docker as base image
+## Using _ubuntu-baseimage_ as base image

  * [Getting started](#getting_started)
  * [Adding additional daemons](#adding_additional_daemons)